Zgravl/Team-6-QA-Project/README.md

 __Set up Maven__
 1. First ensure that java and JDK are installed you can do this by executing ```java -version``` and ```javac -version``` in the command line.
 2. [Install the latest version of Apache Maven.](https://www.geeksforgeeks.org/how-to-install-apache-maven-on-windows/)
-3. After installing, search for Environment Variavles in the start menu.
+3. After installing, search for Environment Variables in the start menu.
 4. Under system Variables click New and set the cariable name to ```MAVEN_HOME``` and set the variable value to the path you installed the JDK (ex: C:\Program Files\Java\jdk-XX) and hit OK.
 5. Find the ```path``` variable under System Variable and double click it.
 6. Press new and add ```%MAVEN_HOME%\bin``` to the list and hit OK.